ralph-mcteggart/writing-for-engineers/README.md

 ### Hemingway
 - [Hemingway app](http://www.hemingwayapp.com/) to identify problematic sentences.
 ### Vim
-I'm not a fanboy I promise
+I'm not a fanboy I promise.
+There are quite a few Vim plugins for writing.
+I'm not going to list them all here but I do like [goyo](https://github.com/junegunn/goyo.vim).
+On a related note, junegunn has some other awesome plugins so check those out as well.